Beartz

 There are sun loungers and a bar by the river for those who want more of a holiday atmosphere, there are paddle boards and kayaks available.

 There are three bakers in the village, an organic grocery, two pharmacies, a butcher and a gift shop.
-Three or four restaurant cafés .
+5/6 restaurant cafés .
 A 5 mins walk to a supermarket.
 Doctors and dentists are in the village and the closest hospital is a ten minute drive.

-There are up to 8 rooms for artists or creatives on retreat, with a kitchen which can be used for meal preparation.
-This can be shared or done on an individual basis.
+There are up to 8 rooms for artists or creatives on retreat, with a huge shared kitchen which can be used for meal preparation.
+This can be communal or done on an individual basis.
 There is studio space for 8 artists some individual some shared, and each bedroom room also has a desk or table and can be worked in.
 Most of the rooms have showers en suite, just one room has it’s bathroom across the corridor.
-We are working on the option of having meals catered.
+We are working on the option of having meals catered but there are 5 soon 6 cafés /restaurants in the village where you can eat, and a delicatessen with prepared meals.

 For workshops there are 8 bedrooms available in The Castle and we rent additional accommodation from friends in the village.
 We have housed 15 people in house on workshops retreats with some rooms shared.
 We can source extra accommodation if needed.
 We cater for workshops/retreats either in house with ayurvedic based food a priority, but also we work with local cafés and restaurants to provide 3 course meals and work and support local businesses.